Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 Then he turned his attention back to the broken thugs.

-“‘Yer fit enough to get up and hobble away,” the man declared, rolling his square-jawed head on top of his freakishly muscular bullneck.
-“So *leave* or I’ll break you some more.”
+"‘Yer fit enough to get up and hobble away," the man declared, rolling his square-jawed head on top of his freakishly muscular bullneck.
+"So *leave* or I’ll break you some more."

 Petrovich blinked in shock and dismay as the hired thugs agonizingly found their feet, then fled.
-“Where are you going?!” he demanded.
+"Where are you going?!" he demanded.

 As if they could do anything to save him.

-“If they’re smart, a hospital.
+"If they’re smart, a hospital.
 Knife-guy ain’t got any kidneys anymore, an’ if he’s lucky that’s all he’s really gotta worry ‘bout.
 I don’t *like* gettin’ shot at, so I weren’t too nice with rifle-guy.
-Prob’ly ain’t gonna make it.”
+Prob’ly ain’t gonna make it."
 Bear took off his glasses and stuffed them in one of his side pockets.
-“Now.
+"Now.
 Let me be absolutely sure I’ve got my man.
 Are you, in fact, General Sergei Petrovich?
-And be warned,” the man tapped his nose.
-“I can smell lies.”
+And be warned," the man tapped his nose.
+"I can smell lies."

 Petrovich’s mouth opened and shut a few times as he stared first at this terminator, then he looked around at the crowd.
 Yulia looked around too, and realized she wasn’t the only one who was starting to feel a burning *hatred* in her heart, now that she’d recognized him.